COVID-19 pandemic in Bulgaria: Projections

-According to a research conducted by the Institute for Health Metrics and Evaluation at the University of Washington, the pandemic was expected to reach its peak in Bulgaria in the end of April.
+According to research conducted by the Institute for Health Metrics and Evaluation at the University of Washington, the pandemic was expected to reach its peak in Bulgaria at the end of April.
 The projections were assuming full social distancing through May 2020.
 The research listed 856 ICU beds in the country and projected no shortage of medical resources.

 Criticism

 Georgi Todorov, a Bulgarian doctor with experience in viral breakouts in Ghana, criticised the handling of the COVID-19 threat.
-In particular, Todorov stated that Bulgaria's health administration is so rife with nepotism that it cannot come up with any coherent response; as a result, infectious disease specialists were not taken into account when formulating response policies, and no specific locations were designated for potential COVID-19 cases.
-Todorov further assumed that infected individuals may have not been identified because of improper application of testing procedures.
+In particular, Todorov stated that Bulgaria's health administration was so rife with nepotism that it could not come up with any coherent response; as a result, infectious disease specialists were not taken into account when formulating response policies, and no specific locations were designated for potential COVID-19 cases.
+Todorov further assumed that infected individuals may not have been identified because of improper application of testing procedures.
 Following the end of the first lockdown in Bulgaria, there has been criticism due to the lack of sufficiently strict non-pharmaceutical interventions implemented by the governments.

+Restaurant and hotel owners repeatedly protested against pandemic restrictions.
+In September 2021, hundreds of restaurateurs, hoteliers and workers from tourism, transport and entertainment venues marched through central Sofia from the National Assembly to the Ministry of Health, organised by the Association of Establishments in Bulgaria and the Bulgarian Association of Establishments; the protesters demanded compensation for lost revenue, an end to closures and operating-hour restrictions, and the resignation of Health Minister Stoycho Katsarov, giving the government until 28 September 2021 to act.
+Similar demonstrations, under the slogan "Business Strikes Back", were staged in Sofia, Varna and Plovdiv, with restaurateurs blocking intersections and calling for a revised crisis-management strategy that would compensate businesses for reduced seating capacity rather than imposing closures.